nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### cluster.isMaster

 This boolean flag is true if the process is a master.
-This is determinted by the `process.env.NODE_WORKER_ID`.
+This is determined by the `process.env.NODE_WORKER_ID`.
 If `process.env.NODE_WORKER_ID` is undefined `isMaster` is `true`.

 ### cluster.isWorker

 This boolean flag is true if the process is a worker forked from a master.
-If the `process.env.NODE_WORKER_ID` is set to a value diffrent from undefined `isWorker` is `true`.
+If the `process.env.NODE_WORKER_ID` is set to a value different efined `isWorker` is `true`.

 ### Event: 'fork'